Lyon-Hoag & Adjacent Neighborhoods Traffic Calming Improvements

 Traffic Calming Studies & Recommendations - Report & Appendices

-Phase 1 Scope: Phase 1 project consisted of quick build traffic calming improvements recommended in the Lyon Hoag and Adjacent Neighborhood Traffic Calming studies and recommendations report.
-Construction work included, but was not limited to installation of centerline, edge line, high visibility crosswalks, striped medians, trial traffic circles, trial bulbouts, modular trial speed cushions, and street signs.
-The project widened the existing 4-feet bike lane on Howard Avenue to a 5-feet bike lane.
+Phase 1: On February 2021, the City completed Phase 1 of the Lyon-Hoag & Adjacent Neighborhoods Traffic Calming Improvements project.
+Phase 1 consisted of quick build traffic calming improvements including, but was not limited to the installation of centerline, edge line, high visibility crosswalks, striped medians, trial traffic circles, trial bulbouts, modular trial speed cushions, and street signs.
+The project also widened the existing 4-feet bike lane on Howard Avenue to a 5-feet bike lane.

 Phase 1 Project Location Map of Improvements